Phone or Mail

 was created to help federal, state and local law enforcement agencies enhance their investigative responses to offenders who use the Internet, online communication systems, or computer technology to sexually exploit children.

-Additionally, in April 2016, the Department of Justice released the
+Additionally, in April 2016, the DOJ released the

 National Strategy for Child Exploitation Prevention and Interdiction